dietrichl-cyber/dietrichl-cyber.github.io/publications.md

 # Publications

-*Please note that I do not provide manuscripts before they have finally been accepted by the publisher.*
+*Please note that I do not provide manuscripts before they have finally passed peer review and are officially accepted by the publisher.*

 ## Journal articles